Athithyaa/T9WebApp/README.md

 ## Inspiration

-A few days back, (https://www.susanjfowler.com/blog/2017/2/19/reflecting-on-one-very-strange-year-at-uber)[Susan Fowler] shared a horrifying experience regarding workplace harassment at Uber.
+A few days back,[Susan Fowler] (https://www.susanjfowler.com/blog/2017/2/19/reflecting-on-one-very-strange-year-at-uber) shared a horrifying experience regarding workplace harassment at Uber.
 Susan ended up quitting Uber.
 Who would have thought that Uber would have such a poor workplace environment for women?

 Women would be greatly benefited by a platform where they could rate and share their workplace harassment experiences -- so that other women could benefit from that and not join a company which has a poor culture towards women.